Line Item Considerations

 Depending on your ad server and the number of line items you’re creating, you might need more than one group per bidder.
 For example, suppose you need to create 2000 line items for one bidder.
 If GAM is your ad server, you’re allowed only 450 line items per order, so you will need five orders per bidder to store the 2000 line items, for a total of 25 orders.

 We recommend naming the group to include “Prebid”, media type, the bidder name, and also a number or other identifier if you need more than one group per bidder.
-For example, Prebid - banner - BidderA - 1.
-For Send Top Price Bid you can omit the bidder name: Prebid - banner - 1.
+For example, Prebid.js - banner - BidderA - 1.
+For Send Top Price Bid you can omit the bidder name: Prebid SDK - banner - 1.

 Line Item Name